 With a well-maintained CRM system, you will retain all of their past call notes, current opportunities, future opportunities, and promises they’ve made to the account.
 This will greatly help a future account manager to understand where things were left off and where to focus their efforts.

-If you market heavily online, you absolutely need to have a CRM to capture this data.
-As you collect data, this allows you to optimize your future marketing campaigns and gain valuable market data that can guide your business.
+If you market heavily online, you absolutely need to have a CRM to capture this data and execute marketing activities such as email campaigns, etc. As you collect data, this allows you to optimize your future marketing campaigns and gain valuable market data that can guide your business.

 One of the best ways to optimize future marketing campaigns is through market segmentation.